-9.1 The approach to capital investment is set out in the Corporate Asset Management Strategy and includes Members and Chief Officers at key stages.

-- 9.2 Significant or strategic capital investments will be overseen by the Corporate Management Team (CMT) and the appropriate Governance boards and managed by project boards and teams appropriate to the scale of the investment. - 9.3 The Investment Board (and CMT where appropriate) will agree which projects should proceed to Cabinet for decisions and scrutiny and on to full Council for approval as part of the capital investment programme. - 9.4 For Commercial Property Investment an overall budget will be put forward for approval as part of the capital investment programme and individual properties can then be acquired within that budget envelope.
-Decisions will need to be made commercially and often quickly and efficiently and will be taken by the Chief Finance Officer in accordance with their delegated authority set out in the Council's Constitution.
-These decisions will be included as part of the next scheduled capital reporting to Cabinet.
+- 9.1 The approach to capital investment is set out in the Corporate Asset Management Strategy and includes Members and Chief Officers at key stages. - 9.2 Significant or strategic capital investments will be overseen by the Chief Finance Officer, relevant officers of the Corporate Management Team (CMT) and the appropriate Governance boards and managed by project boards and teams appropriate to the scale of the investment. - 9.3 The Investment Board and/or the Chief Finance Officer (and CMT where appropriate) will agree which projects should proceed to Cabinet for decisions and scrutiny and on to full Council for approval as part of the capital investment programme. - 9.4 For strategic and regeneration property purchases an overall unspecified budget will be put forward for approval as part of the capital investment programme and individual acquisitions can then be acquired within that budget envelope.
+Decisions will need to be made, which will be commercially confidential and often made quickly and efficiently but only after undertaking the necessary due diligence of the appropriate extent and depth.
+Therefore, these decisions will need to be directed by the Chief Finance Officer who will follow the most appropriate governance route to expedite any acquisition and in line with the constitution and/or any necessary delegation.
+These decisions will be included as part of the next scheduled capital reporting to Cabinet and also part of any necessary reporting requirement to Cabinet (e.g. SO46, etc).

-Type of investment Primary purpose Secondary purpose Legal power to undertake investment Service investments Provision of operational services, including regeneration Notes 1 and 2 Commercial property investments Contribute to the delivery of Southend 2050 and the Council's To generate an income stream Notes 1, 2 and 5 Commercial investments ambition, strategic delivery plans and desired outcomes.
-To support wider strategy Notes 1, 2 and 3 Loans - To generate an income stream Notes 1, 2 and 4 Loans To support wider strategy Notes 1, 2 and 4
+Type of investment Primary purpose Secondary purposes Legal power to undertake investment Service investments Contribute to the delivery of Southend 2050 and the Council's ambition, strategic delivery plans, recovery plans and desired outcomes.
+Provision of operational services, including housing Notes 1 and 2 Regeneration and transformation To support the Council's wider strategy, for example regeneration, transformation, economic recovery, development and growth.
+Notes 1, 2 and 3 Strategic and Regeneration Acquisitions As part of the Council's wider strategic, regeneration, transformation or recovery aims.
+To make a financial surplus.
+Notes 1, 2 and 5 Loans To support wider strategy whilst also generating an income stream.
+Notes 1, 2 and 4

-Note 1 - Capital expenditure defined in S16 of Local Government Act 2003.

-Note 2 - Power to borrow - S1 of Local Government Act 2003.

-Note 3 - The Local Authorities (Capital Finance and Accounting (England) Regulations 2003 - section 25(1)(d) - the acquisition of share capital or loan capital in any body corporate

-Note 4 - The Local Authorities (Capital Finance and Accounting (England) Regulations 2003 - section 25(1)(b) - the giving of a loan, grant or other financial assistance to any person, whether for use by that person or by a third party, towards expenditure which would, if incurred by the authority, be capital expenditure.

-Note 5 - The Council can build and manage an investment portfolio under the general power of competence set out in Section 1 of the Localism Act 2011.
+- Note 1 Capital expenditure defined in S16 of Local Government Act 2003. - Note 2 Power to borrow S1 of Local Government Act 2003. - Note 3 The Local Authorities (Capital Finance and Accounting (England) Regulations 2003 section 25(1)(d) the acquisition of share capital or loan capital in any body corporate - Note 4 The Local Authorities (Capital Finance and Accounting (England) Regulations 2003 section 25(1)(b) the giving of a loan, grant or other financial assistance to any person, whether for use by that person or by a third party, towards expenditure which would, if incurred by the authority, be capital expenditure. - Note 5 The Council can build and manage an investment portfolio under the general power of competence set out in Section 1 of the Localism Act 2011.
 In accordance with this Act, the Council has the legal powers to purchase assets inside or outside the borough (or the UK) and manage them for investment and commercial gain.